 If you choose to publish open access with Liebert Open Access, you will retain copyright of your article and a creative commons license will be applied.
 The liberal Creative Commons Attribution 4.0 (CC BY) license is the default open access license used at Mary Ann Liebert Publishers.
-The CC-BY license allows which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly credited.
+The CC-BY license permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly credited.

 At this time we allow authors to choose between the CC-BY, CC-BY-NonCommercial or CC-BY-NonCommercial ShareAlike license.
 A limited number of journals offer NonCommercial licenses exclusively.